-Our pension experts offer personal service to help you make informed decisions about your HOOPP pension and can walk you through the options that are right for your personal situation.
+Our pension experts offer personal service to help you make informed decisions about your pension.
+Our Member Services team can walk you through the options that are right for your personal situation, so you can get the most out of your pension.
 If you have questions at any point about your pension, contact our Member Services team at 416-646-6445 or toll-free at 1-877-43HOOPP (46677), Monday to Friday, 8 a.m. to 5 p.m., Eastern Time.